Connecting a Messenger Chatbot to Your Ads

 - Integrate user data with your CRM

-Step #1: Build Your Funnel
+Step #1: Build Your Messenger Chatbot Funnel

 Using Chatfuel, design the bot funnel for your campaign.

-I’ll keep things super simple and include a product with a native ‘Buy’ button in Messenger.
+We’ll keep things super simple and include a product with a native ‘Buy’ button in Messenger.

 Step #2: Choose Your Objective

-But now Facebook will reward you with a lower Cost-Per-Action (receiving a new message).
+Today, Facebook will reward you with a lower Cost-Per-Action (receiving a new message).